-Table 3: The average precision of different database selection algorithms for topics 451-500 of TREC.
+Table 5: The average precision of different database selection algorithms for topics 451-500 of TREC.

+Our evaluation proceeded as follows for each of the 50 TREC queries.
+Each database selection algorithm (Section 5.2) picked three databases for the query.
+We then retrieved the top-5 documents for the query from each selected database.
 This procedure resulted in (at most) 15 documents for the query for each algorithm.
-The relevance [30] of these 15 documents is what ultimately reveals the quality of each algorithm.
-We asked human evaluators to judge the relevance of each retrieved document for the query following the guidelines given by TREC for each query (Table 2).
+The relevance [SM83] of these 15 documents is what ultimately reveals the quality of each algorithm.
+We asked human evaluators to judge the relevance of each retrieved document for the query following the guidelines given by TREC for each query.
 Then, the precision of a technique for each query q is: